AmandeepSingh03/SPA-with-user-authentication/README.md

-In the project directory, you can run:
+In the project directory,

+first thing to do is
-go inside auth app folder then
+go inside auth0 app folder then

+when your are inside that folder then run:

 `npm install`
 Install all the dependencies required.